fabiankaraben/nodejs-mini-projects/README.md

     basic/43-zod-validation

 44. **Sequelize ORM**
-    This is an ORM connector in Node.js with TypeScript, using Sequelize with PostgreSQL, model definitions, no APIs, and Docker/Kubernetes deployment for relational DB.
+    This is an ORM connector in Node.js with TypeScript, using Sequelize with PostgreSQL, model definitions, no APIs, and Docker Compose deployment for relational DB.
     basic/44-sequelize-orm

 45. **Memcached Client**
-    This is a caching client in Node.js with TypeScript, connecting to Memcached, set/get operations, no APIs, and Docker deployment for alternative cache.
+    This is a caching client in Node.js with TypeScript, connecting to Memcached, set/get operations, no APIs, and Docker Compose deployment for alternative cache.
     basic/45-memcached-client

 46. **Kafka Producer**
-    This is a message streamer in Node.js with TypeScript, producing to Kafka topic, using kafkajs, no consumer, and Docker/Kubernetes deployment for streaming basics.
+    This is a message streamer in Node.js with TypeScript, producing to Kafka topic, using kafkajs, no consumer, and Docker Compose deployment for streaming basics.
     basic/46-kafka-producer

 47. **GCS File Storage**
-    This is a cloud uploader in Node.js with TypeScript, to Google Cloud Storage emulation, using @google-cloud/storage, POST endpoint, and Docker deployment.
+    This is a cloud uploader in Node.js with TypeScript, to Google Cloud Storage emulation, using @google-cloud/storage, POST endpoint, and Docker Compose deployment.
     basic/47-gcs-file-storage

 48. **Excel Exporter**